apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

 ## Overview

-Drill provides a mongodb format plugin to connect to MongoDB, and run queries to read, but not to write, the Mongo data ANSI SQL.
+Drill provides a mongodb format plugin to connect to MongoDB, and run queries to read, but not write, the Mongo data using Drill.
 Attempting to write data back to Mongo results in an error.
 You do not need any upfront schema definitions.

-This procedures in this section assume that you have Drill installed locally (embedded mode), as well as MongoDB.
-Examples in this tutorial use zip code aggregation data provided by MongoDB.
-Before You Begin provides links to download tools and data.

 {% include startnote.html %}A local instance of Drill is used in this tutorial for simplicity. {% include endnote.html %}